CompuTec/computec-docs/docs/appengine/plugins-user-guide/manufacturing-order-360/plugin-installation-and-configuration.md

 ## CompuTec AppEngine and plugin installation and configuration

-For CompuTec AppEngine installation, follow the step-by-step instructions provided in the  [Installation](../../administrators-guide/configuration-and-administration/installation.md) manual.
+For CompuTec AppEngine installation and configuration, follow the step-by-step instructions provided in [our manual](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/installation).

-Refer to the [Configuration and Administration](../../administrators-guide/configuration-and-administration/configuration.md).
-Guide for details on installing and configuring the plugin.

 Two plugins need to be installed: **MO360** and **PPF**.